stacks-network/docs/overview_auth.md

 ![](/storage/images/app-sign-in.png)

 When a user chooses to **Sign in with Blockstack** on a DApp, calls the `redirectToSignIn()` method which sends the user to the Blockstack Browser.
-When Blockstack Browser is provided an ID, it generates an The browser responds with an authentication token and an _app private key_.
+When Blockstack Browser is provided a username, it generates an The browser responds with an authentication token and an _app private key_.

 The app private key is application-specific.
 It is generated from the user's identity address private key using the `appDomain` as input.
 The key is ephemeral, it is generated for each execution of a key establishment process.
 This key is just used for the particular instance of the application, in this case to sign a sign-in request.

-This app private key is also deterministic, meaning that for a given Blockstack ID and domain name, the same private key is generated each time.
+This app private key is also deterministic, meaning that for a given Blockstack username and domain name, the same private key is generated each time.
 The app private key is securely shared with the app on each authentication and encrypted by the Blockstack Browser.
 The key serves three functions, it:

 * is used to create the credentials that give an app access to the Gaia hub storage bucket for that specific app
 * is used in the end-to-end encryption of files stored for the app on the user's Gaia hub